Burning Seed 2025 date choices

 What now or “How the fuck will I not freeze”?

-The Survival Guide will be prepared and released early with the season in mind and your concerns with the cold weather are valid.
-We will be providing extra guidance and services in the event of a particularly cold burn.
-Keep in mind that climate change is already here and the beginning of June temperatures nowadays feel a lot like the temperatures we can experience in September in that part of the world.
-The perceived edge of the cold is not necessarily there anymore.
+The Survival Guide will be prepared with the season in mind and concerns with the cold weather are valid.
+With the shift of seasons arriving later than historically the perceived edge of the cold may not necessarily be there in 2025.
 Together, we have the ingenuity, the creativity, the fur jackets, the hot teas, the cuddle puddles, the civic responsibility and the heart it takes to prepare for the cold if it happens.
 For those who have been to the Nevada Regional, you will likely have some pro-hacks to share in the lead-up to Seed.

 1 - The date has been decided only for the 2025 event.
 For 2026 we will revisit all of the above.